box/developer.box.com/content/guides/embed/ui-elements/theming-styling.md

 ### Icons

-Style:

-* interactive icons such as buttons, drop down
+Style interactive icons such as buttons, drop down.

 <Message type='notice'>
 To replace non-interactive icons such as file or folder icons with your custom ones, use inline SVGs in CSS.